3MAH/simcoon/docs/installation.rst

     # pip
     pip install simcoon fedoo

-No special configuration is needed -- the BLAS/OpenMP setup described above ensures that both libraries coexist without runtime conflicts.
+Keep both packages (and numpy/scipy) on the **same channel** — all-conda or all-PyPI — and the BLAS/OpenMP setup described above ensures they coexist without runtime conflicts (on macOS, mixing channels can load a second OpenMP runtime; see *Duplicate OpenMP runtimes on macOS*).